Principal Investigator:

 Suzanne Cox, M.S.M.E., Ph.D., University of Massachusetts Amherst; postdocs: Pennsylvania State University, UC Irvine, Duke; Senior Analyst, DEFCON AI

-Maya deVries, Ph.D., University of California Berkeley; Postdoc: Scripps Institute of Oceanography; Assistant Professor at San Jose State University
+Maya deVries, Ph.D., University of California Berkeley; Postdoc: Scripps Institute of Oceanography; Associate Professor at San Jose State University

 Jacob Harrison, Ph.D., Duke University; Postdoc: Georgia Tech

-Michael Rosario, M.S., University of Massachusetts Amherst; Ph.D., Duke University; Postdoc: Brown University; Assistant Professor at West Chester University
+Michael Rosario, M.S., University of Massachusetts Amherst; Ph.D., Duke University; Postdoc: Brown University; Associate Professor at West Chester University

 Former postdocs: